wp-plugins/smugmug-embed/readme.txt

 == Changelog ==

+= 1.01 =
+*  No Changes - Something went wrong while releasing 1.0 on the plugin repo.
+Re-releasing as 1.01

 = 1.0 =
 * Added ability to link to Cart in SmugMug.
 The image is automatically added to the cart!
 * Added ability to open the link in a new window